-In residential construction, the journey to getting a project over the finish line and getting paid often begins and ends with a punch list.
+In residential construction, the journey to getting a project over the finish line and getting paid often begins and ends with a punch list (also known as a punch out list).

 This article will cover everything you need to know from explaining what a construction punch list is, what should be included, how to create them, and how they should be used to make your clients happy and get paid faster.
-Also, don't miss your chance to download our free construction punch list template which includes all of the components and best practices shared throughout this article.
+Also, don't forget to download our free construction punch list template which includes all of the components and best practices shared throughout this article.

 Let's get started:

-A punch list is simply a collection of items that need to be finalized or fixed at a key milestone or the conclusion of a construction project.
+A punch list is a collection of open items that need to be finalized or fixed at a key milestone or at the conclusion of a construction project.

 The list is used as a way for the contractor to track the progress of what needs to get done, when it’s getting done, and who is responsible for doing it.